Methodology

 iii) having reached the age of 18 and having not been previously reported in the performance tables

-For this cohort of students the rule about being allocated to the same provider for two years has been removed.
-This matches the change that was made in the 16-18 attainment release for this cohort.
-So for the 2021 leavers the students reported as having reached the end of 16 to 18 study by means of satisfying one of these criteria:
+Starting from last year's cohort of students (2021 leavers) the rule about being allocated to the same provider for two years was removed.
+So for the 2021 leavers and the 2022 leavers being reported this year, students were included if they had reached the end of 16 to 18 study by means of satisfying one of the remaining two criteria::

 i) having been entered for at least two qualifications the size of an A level or one qualification the size of two A levels